Shengw3n/FPGA-Reduced-Instruction-Set-Computer/README.md

 ## Hardware Components

 - **FPGA Board:** DE1-SoC development board
-- **Processor Design:** Custom RISC processor implemented in Verilog
+- **Processor Design:** Custom RISC processor implemented in SystemVerilog
 - **Memory:** On-chip memory for instruction and data storage

 ## Software Description

-### Verilog Code
+### SystemVerilog Code

-Utilizing modularization, the processor is designed in Verilog and includes several modules for different components of the processor.
+Utilizing modularization, the processor is designed in SystemVerilog and includes several modules for different components of the processor.
 The main design files are:

 - `RISC_top.sv`: Top-level module for the RISC processor
 - `cpu.sv`: Central Processing Unit module